lubbu07/Walmart_Sales_Analysis/README.md

 ```
 walmart-sales-analysis/
 │
-├── data/              # Raw and cleaned datasets
+├── data              # Raw datasets
-├── sql_queries/       # SQL scripts for business questions
+├── sql_queries       # SQL scripts for business questions
-├── notebooks/         # Jupyter notebooks for EDA and Python work
 ├── main.py           # Python script to clean and load data
 ├── requirements.txt  # List of Python dependencies
 └── README.md         # Project documentation
 ```

 ---

 ##  Key Insights

--  Branch C generated the highest revenue, while Branch A had the best profit margins.
+- Payment Trends: E-wallets were the most preferred payment method and contributed the highest item sales.
+- Customer Ratings: Each branch had different top-rated categories; Fashion, Health and Beauty, and Electronics led in their respective branches.
+- Weekly Sales Pattern: Friday was the busiest day across all branches, likely due to pre-weekend shopping habits.
+- Rating Analysis by City: Yangon showed higher average ratings in Food and Beverages, suggesting better service or product alignment.
+- Profitability: Health and Beauty and Home and Lifestyle were the most profitable categories.
--  The Fashion category had the highest number of items sold across all cities.
+- Sales Shifts: Evening shifts recorded the highest number of invoices, highlighting peak customer activity.
--  E-wallet was the fastest-growing payment method, especially on weekends.
--  Evening hours and Fridays recorded peak sales.
--  Customer ratings were consistently higher in urban branches.
+- Year-over-Year Revenue Drop: 5 branches saw a significant revenue decline from 2022 to 2023, indicating areas needing performance intervention.

 ---